Mad About You (Hooverphonic song): Music video

+It was filmed over 2 days in London and has been selected at the Festival international du film fantastique de Gérardmer / Fantastic Arts.

 Usage in the media

 "Mad About You" was used in the soundtrack for the films Driven (2001), New Best Friend (2002), A Lot Like Love (2005) and Ma première fois (2012).

 It was used in the episode "Sanctuary" of the CBS series Cold Case (season 3, episode 15).

 The song is also played in the Netflix show The Umbrella Academy (season 1, episode 8).